Prism graph: Properties

 The n-gonal prism graphs for even values of n are partial cubes.
 They form one of the few known infinite families of cubic partial cubes, and (except for four sporadic examples) the only vertex-transitive cubic partial cubes.

 The pentagonal prism is one of the forbidden minors for the graphs of treewidth three.
 The triangular prism and cube graph have treewidth exactly three, but all larger prism graphs have treewidth four.

 Related graphs

 Other infinite sequences of polyhedral graph formed in a similar way from polyhedra with regular-polygon bases include the antiprism graphs (graphs of antiprisms) and wheel graphs (graphs of pyramids).
 Other vertex-transitive polyhedral graphs include the Archimedean graphs.

 If the two cycles of a prism graph are broken by the removal of a single edge in the same position in both cycles, the result is a ladder graph.
 If these two removed edges are replaced by two crossed edges, the result is a non-planar graph called a Möbius ladder.

+A crossed prism graph is similar but pairs up lateral crossed edges, alternating forward and backwards, for even-sided prisms.
+The set are also regular, vertex transitive cubic graphs, and bipartite graphs (also called bicubic graphs).
+A 4-crossed prism graph is the same as the cubical graph with 8 vertices, 12 edges.
+A 6-crossed prism graph is also the Franklin graph with 12 vertices, 18 edges.
+In An Atlas of Graphs the first few are listed in the set of Connected cubic transitive graphs indexed as Ct5, Ct12, Ct19, Ct29, Ct42, Ct54, and Ct74 for 4, 6, 8, 10, 12, 14, and 16 sides respectively.